syrkis/virian.org/src/posts/typography.typ

   body
 }

-// information theory
-// the symbol
-// the number and the letter and the nucleotide
-//

-In formal language theory, an alphabet is a non-empty set of symbols, often denoted $xi = {v_1, v_2, ...}$ or in the continuous case ${v_x : x in RR}$.
+In formal language theory, an alphabet is a non-empty set of symbols, often denoted $xi = {s_1, s_2, ...}$ or in the continuous case ${s_i : i in RR}$.
-The set of alphabets include the Latin letters ${A, B, ..., Z}$, the binary digits ${0, 1}$, and the genetic nucleotides ${A, C, T, G}$.
+The family of alphabets include the Latin letters ${A, B, ..., Z}$, the binary digits ${0, 1}$, and the genetic nucleotides ${A, C, T, G}$.
-Sequences of symbols from an alphabet are known as _strings_—be they words, genomes, or something else.
+Sequences of symbols from an alphabet are known as _strings_—be they books, genomes, or binary data.
 Seen in @cuneiform, Cuneiform, the oldest surviving writing system, was developed by the Summarians around $#num(5500)$ years ago.
 In pre-Sargonian Lagash, the alphabet is thought to have consisted of 468 symbols.
 Upon inspection, perhaps the first quality of the alphabet that springs to mind is its beauty.
-That particular quality has been consistent throughout history.
-Indeed, the historic is separated from prehistoric precisely by the presence of writing.
+That particular quality of alphabets has been consistent throughout history.
-// For those of you interested in the boundaries within the academy, that is the difference between archelogy and history
+The subset of the Hebrew alphabet included in the Typst #footnote[#link("https://typst.app", "typst.app")] math symbol set is ${alef, bet, dalet, gimel, shin}$.
+@greek shows the Greek letters, and @fraktur a 16th century incarnation of the Latin.

 #figure(
   stack(image("../assets/figs/typography/cuneiform-2.svg", width: 80%)),
   caption: [The Sumerian word _ama-ar-gi_ written in classical Sumerian cuneiform.
 Meaning "refer to release from obligations, debt, slavery, taxation, or punishment", the word is the earliest known reference to the concept of freedom.], )<cuneiform>

-The subset of the Hebrew alphabet included in Typst #footnote[#link("https://typst.app","typst.app")] is ${alef, bet, dalet, gimel, shin}$, while the Greek, seen in @greek, is more fully represented.

 #figure(
   stack(